3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *Salamandastron [by Brian Jacques]

-*The Phantom Tollbooth [by Norton Juster]
+*The Phantom Tollbooth [by Norton Juster, illustrated by Jules Feiffer]

 *The Complete Calvin and Hobbes [by Bill Watterson] [This collection wasn’t released until Terry was an adult.
 However, Terry read virtually every Calvin and Hobbes comic in his childhood.
 That said, Terry seems to love the comic even more as an adult, than he did as a child.]